dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 ## Select digit on focus event

 When we have typed the digits completely, and let's say we have input one incorrect digit in the middle, when we click on that input box, the input cursor caret may land on the right side of the digit and when that happens and you typed another digit, it messes up the digits from other input boxes.
 To fix that, simply do a selection of the digit using [`.setSelectionRange()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/setSelectionRange) in the input box on [focus event](https://developer.mozilla.org/en-US/docs/Web/API/Element/focus_event).
-We should also do the same logic during keydown event because when we focus on an input box and replaced it with the same digit, it will not trigger the change event and the input cursor goes to the right and again that messes up the digits from other inputs once you type again.
+We should also do the same logic during the keydown event because when we focus on an input box and replace it with the same digit, it will not trigger the change event and the input cursor goes to the right and again that messes up the digits from other inputs once you type again.

 To handle this, let's update `src/components/OtpInput.tsx` with the following code: